Gabriella Abutbol Rocks A Yellow Bikini & Compares Herself To A Disney Princess

 Gabriella’s top also included a pair of long attached sleeves that added an air of sophistication to her look.
 Her matching bottoms featured a high-cut leg and a scoop front that highlighted her taut tummy.
 Gabriella had her legs curled up so that she was sitting on her heels.
 This drew attention to her shapely thighs.
 Her arms were positioned straight in front of her, and she was using them to slightly press the sides of her breasts inwards to accentuate her cleavage even more.

-The model wore her dark hair styled in soft waves.
-Her photo captured her tresses being teased by a slight breeze.
+The model wore her dark hair styled in soft waves, and the photo captured her tresses being teased by a slight breeze.
 Her full lips were a neutral nude hue, and it looked like she had accentuated her eyes with mascara and dark eyeliner.
 She was also rocking a dark allover tan that made the pale yellow of her bikini really pop.

 In the caption of her post, Gabriella asked her fans which Disney princess her look reminded them of.
 The model’s throne was a papasan chair with a thick gray cushion.

-Most of Gabriella’s followers agreed that she resembled Princess Belle from Beauty and the Beast.
+Most of Gabriella’s followers agreed that she resembled Belle from Beauty and the Beast.
 However, other suggestions included Pocahontas and Princess Jasmine from Aladdin.
 A number of fans also opined that Disney’s animated royals can’t hold a candle to Gabriella’s beauty.

 “I don’t think Disney princesses are that hot!!!
 The tan lines, yum!!!!!” read one response to her post.